Lavender Companion Plants: Enhancing Your Herb Garden

 From a pest control perspective, both rosemary and lavender have strong scents that can help deter pests.

-Learn more about rosemary in our guide How to Propagate Rosemary: A Step-by-Step Guide.
+Learn more about growing rosemary with my guide How to Propagate Rosemary: A Step-by-Step Guide.

 Thyme: